 6. Small Business Owner

 Now, you may think I’m absolutely out of my mind for suggesting this, but I’m not.
 If anything, quitting my job and starting a small business has actually helped with my social anxiety.
 Check out my story on The Mighty.
-If you have a knack of spotting opportunities and taking calculated risks, starting a small business may turn out to be a fulfilling vocation.
+If you have a knack for spotting opportunities and taking calculated risks, starting a small business may turn out to be a fulfilling vocation.

 Are you good at fixing things your hand?
 If so, being a mechanic can be a great choice of career.
 You’ll spend more time working on machines or fixing cars with limited socializing, other than getting clear and precise instructions that help you in fixing stuff.
 You’ll need to be detailed and sharp to establish your career.